Investor Insight: WPX Energy Inc. [WPX] Goes Ballistic – Investor Confidence on the Rise

 WPX Energy Inc. [NYSE:WPX]: Analyst Rating and Earnings

-Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
-When it comes to WPX Energy Inc. [WPX], the most recently available average analyst rating is from the quarter that ends in 12/30/2019.
+Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
+For WPX Energy Inc. [WPX] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
 On average, stock market experts give WPX an Buy rating.
-The average 12-month price forecast for this stock is $3.92, with the high estimate being $18.00, the low estimate being $3.00 and the median estimate amounting to $7.00.
-This is compared to its latest closing price of $4.20.
+The average 12-month price forecast for this stock is $3.98, with the high estimate being $18.00, the low estimate being $3.00 and the median estimate amounting to $7.00.
+This is compared to its latest closing price of $4.06.

 Fundamental Analysis of WPX Energy Inc. [WPX]